abellucc/Software-for-GRL_BMRP22/README.md

 # Software-for-GRL_BMRP22
-Scripts for GRL paper Bellucci et al. 2022 (Intermittent behaviour in AMOC-AMV relationship)
+Scripts for GRL paper Bellucci et al. 2022 (Intermittent behaviour in AMOC-AMV relationship, GRL, under review)

 B22_diag.py is the python code used to perform the analyses presented in Bellucci et al.(2022; hereafter B22).
 Specifically, the script implements a change point detection algorithm to identify changes in the statistical